-The Episcopal Church in East Tennessee is comprised of 45 congregations and its territory includes 34 counties in eastern Tennessee and three counties in northern Georgia, with the Cumberland Plateau forming the western border.
+The Episcopal Church in East Tennessee comprises 45 congregations and its territory includes 34 counties in eastern Tennessee and three counties in northern Georgia, with the Cumberland Plateau forming the western border.
 This area is approximately 14,350 square miles.

-The Diocese of Eastern Michigan was created in 1994 and is comprised of 47 congregations.
+The Diocese of Eastern Michigan was created in 1994 and comprises 47 congregations.